 For the best photo opportunities, head to the Midnight Dome in Dawson City – a scenic spot that overlooks the Yukon River and epic Klondike Valley, Aurora blazing overhead.

 A 2-hour direct flight from Vancouver or Calgary on the northern shores of Great Slave Lake, the capital of the Northwest Territories, Yellowknife, lies inland so it’s usually free of haze and cloud – essential for the clearest view.
 In fact, the view is so clear that the Northwest Territories average 240 nights a year of ideal aurora viewing conditions.

-Aurora hunters usually stay in hotels like The Explorer or Chateau Nova before venturing out of town to a viewing location.
-Rug up well – or indulge in Aurora Village’s fire-heated VITeepee experience.
+Aurora seekers usually stay in hotels like The Explorer or Chateau Nova before venturing to a viewing hotspot such as the Aurora Village, a fire-heated teepee experience in the wilderness 20 minutes from downtown.